 4. Non-Uniform Transmission Reservation, Scheduling & Trading Rules in the Three Northeastern Tight Power Pools Frustrate Otherwise Economical Trading & Reserve Sharing Opportunities

 Both the Commission Study Team on the Northeast and Dr. Cardell's Affidavit document how inconsistent scheduling and trading rules (as well as incompatible underlying software) among the Northeastern ISOs limit otherwise economical transactions throughout the regions.
-Similarly, as aptly noted by New York State Electric and Gas Corporation (“NYSEG”) in a February 15, 2001, proposal circulated to the NYISO Business Issues Committee, the disparity in the way the ISOs schedule and affect inter-control area exchange is obstructing For example, NYISOalso ’s is limited to As noted by NYSEG, cFurthermore, ew Yorkalso It is bad enough that one of the Northeast ISOs implements needless rules that limit transactional flexibility, but to project the impact of such rules throughout the region is intolerable and must be ended.
+Similarly, as aptly noted by New York State Electric and Gas Corporation (“NYSEG”) in a February 15, 2001, proposal circulated to the NYISO Business Issues Committee, the disparity in the way the ISOs schedule and affect inter-control area exchange is obstructing the development of liquid markets.
+For example, the ISOs do not have the same scheduling flexibility.
+In PJM, a market participant can submit a schedule that allows for four adjustments in each hour.
+NYISO requires all schedules to be submitted no later than 90 minutes before the start of the dispatch hour and provides for no adjustments during the hour.

+PJM and NYISO also have different limitations on the rate at which each control area can vary interchange.
+PJM schedules changes in generator output (“Ramp Rate”) of 2000 MW in an hour (at a rate of 500 MW each 15-minute interval).
+The NYISO’s Ramp Rate is limited to 700 MW in an hour.
+Overly restrictive Ramp Rates contribute to energy supply shortages during peak load periods by reducing energy import capability.
+As noted by NYSEG, common scheduling and ramping procedures (e.g., use of standardized ramp rates and scheduling frequencies) between the ISOs will minimize the scheduling and ramping confusion, improve inter-control area transaction management, and facilitate development of liquid markets.

+Furthermore, the scheduling process, which requires data entry in several software systems for a single interchange transaction, is unwieldy.
+If transaction information is entered incorrectly in one system, the transaction schedule, at least in New York, fails check-out and is rejected.

+PJM and NY also model the same border interfaces differently.
+PJM models NY as a two-zone or interface system (East and West) whereas NY models PJM as a single zone or interface (PJM).
+Because of the congestion on Central East, modeling NY as a single interface is inaccurate, leads to proxy bus price disparity and may contribute to ramping problems experienced between PJM and NY.

+It is bad enough that one of the Northeast ISOs implements needless rules that limit transactional flexibility, but to project the impact of such rules throughout the region is intolerable and must be ended.
 In order to eliminate these and legion other inconsistencies, the Commission Study Team's principal recommendation was to consolidate the three ISOs into a single Northeastern RTO "best equipped to deal with the narrow, business process type issues such as scheduling and interchange flexibility as well as the more significant issues such as regional transmission expansion."
 NE Rpt. at 1-94.

 It Is Uneconomic to Retain Three Separate RTOs